What Is the Difference Between Hemp and CBD Oil?

 Interested in Finding out More About CBD Oil?

 If you’re ready to get started with CBD, head to our online shop.
-Here you can browse and buy from our range of flavoured CBD oil tongue drops in 200mg, 400mg and 800mg concentrations, CBD Capsules in 10mg & 25mg strengths and Balms with 300mg CBD extract.
+Here you can browse and buy from our range of flavoured CBD oil tongue drops in 200mg, 400mg and 800mg concentrations, and CBD Capsules in 10mg & 25mg strengths.

 OK CBD products are not intended to diagnose, treat, cure or prevent any disease or malady.
 They are not to be used by persons under the age of 18, during pregnancy or when breastfeeding.
 If in doubt, check with your GP before taking CBD oil.